NYS Paid Family Leave (PFL) provides eligible workers with wage replacement during time away from work for eligible reasons.

 An employee who does not meet the eligibility requirements for PFL may waive PFL.
 If, however, the employee becomes eligible in the future, the employee will be required to pay the deductions back to their hire date.
 To waive the PFL benefit, obtain and complete the waiver, Employee Opt-Out of Paid Family Leave Benefits from RFCUNY’s Leaves Administration team.

 The New York PFL law mandates that the cost of PFL benefits must be paid by employees through payroll deduction.
 RFCUNY will deduct a very small percentage of an employee’s average weekly wages to fund PFL benefits.
-The deduction rate (established by New York State and the same for everyone) is 0.270% of each employee’s weekly wage.
-For example, an employee’s weekly wage amounts to $1,000.00, the maximum payroll deduction for PFL would amount to $2.70 for that week.
+The deduction rate (established by New York State and the same for everyone) is 0.511% of each employee’s weekly wage, capped at a maximum annual contribution of $385.34.
+For example, an employee’s weekly wage amounts to $1,000.00, the maximum payroll deduction for PFL would amount to $5.11 for that week.

-For calendar year 2020, the coverage period is ten weeks at 60% of an employee’s average weekly wage (based on 8 weeks of earnings prior to the leave) capped at 60% of the state’s average weekly wage as defined annual by New York State.
-This benefit is anticipated to rise over the next three years to the maximum benefit of 12 weeks of leave at 67% of an employee’s average weekly wage (with the cap at 67% of the state average weekly wage).
+For calendar year 2021, the coverage period is ten weeks at 67% of an employee’s average weekly wage (based on 8 weeks of earnings prior to the leave) capped at 67% of the state’s average weekly wage as defined annual by New York State.

 The amount of coverage an employee receives may not be based on their specific salary.
 Coverage is capped at the amount an average New York worker would receive.
-In 2020, benefits are capped at 60% of New York State’s Average Weekly Wage (currently $1,401.17).
-This means that the maximum payouts will be $840.70 per week.
-The Average Weekly Wage is set every year and over the next four years, the cap will increase to 67% of the Average Weekly Wage.
+In 2021, benefits are capped at 67% of New York State’s Average Weekly Wage (currently $1,450.17).
+This means that the maximum payouts will be $971.61 per week.

 An employee is responsible for notifying their supervisor and RFCUNY of their intention to apply for PFL benefits.
 For a foreseeable request, the employee must provide RFCUNY with 30 days advanced notice.
 If the event is unforeseeable, the employee must notify RFCUNY as soon as practical.